Alexandra Pigg

-Alexandra Pigg (born Sandra McKibbin; 1962) is a British actress who first came to prominence as Petra Taylor in the TV soap opera Brookside.
+Alexandra Pigg (born Sandra McKibbin; 1962) is a British actor who first came to prominence as Petra Taylor in the TV soap opera Brookside.
 Her best-known film appearances are as Elaine in Letter to Brezhnev (1985), for which she was nominated for a BAFTA award, and as Bridget Baines in A Chorus of Disapproval (1988).

 Early life

 Pigg was born as Sandra McKibbin but later changed her name to Alexandra Pigg for her acting career.
 She is from the Knotty Ash area of Liverpool.
-Pigg attended the Holly Lodge Girls' Grammar School in Liverpool, now the Holly Lodge Girls' College.
+Pigg attended the Holly Lodge Girls' Grammar School in Liverpool.
 To finance and gain a union card to enable her acting career, Pigg became a nightclub dancer.
 She would dance alongside her pet snake, named Emma.

 Career

 In 1982, she portrayed Petra Taylor, with her husband Gavin played by Danny Webb, in the series Brookside.